abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  77 /a/b/c/d/e/menu.c
  27 /a/b/c/ab.c

-and for last modification time with -t also for both with -st
+and for last modification time with -t, while for both with -st

-it always searchs for as many directories depths available as OS would care,
+it always searchs for as many directories depths as it's available by OS,
-to limit the directory depth put -d option, e.g. for current and 1 directory below, with -d2; current and 2 directories below with -d3... so on,
+to limit the directory depth put -d option, e.g. on search for current and 1 directory below, put -d2 for current and 2 directories below with -d3 and so on..
+$ l -d2 *.c
+Tes@Linux /
+/a/main.c

 it may be navigated in absolute path way
 $ cd /z